Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ***Xiù Chang***

 Julian prepared for his "business trips" the same way every time.
-He wanted good food, lots of snuggle time, a good workout, and some vague assurances that all the chores were done and there was no possible heavy labor or whatever that needed doing, and…
+He wanted good food, lots of snuggle time, a good workout, and some vague assurances that all the chores were done and there was no possible heavy labor or whatever that needed doing, and...

 Basically, he wanted to be sure there was no more Helpful he could do before it was time to go.